 Go Through One Space at a Time

-This will help you from getting overwhelmed or making a huge mess.
+This will help keep you from getting overwhelmed or making a huge mess.
 Make piles for Keep, Give away, Trash/Recycle, and Return (to a friend, the library, etc).
 When you’re done with the space, put away what you’re keeping—whether in your closet or storage bins to pull out at the next switch of seasons—and get the rest out of your house as quickly as possible.

 Take Advantage of the Cooler Weather